The Hirtle Family from Leimen, Germany

 Catherine's grandparents, Georg Herttel (as he spelled it) and Maria Barbara Elisabetha Engelhorn were from the small town of Leimen, near the well-known city of Heidelburg.
 After Georg died, Maria remarried to Johann Michael Schmitt.
 In 1752 they, with several of their children, embarked on the "Gale," a ship of emigrants bound for Nova Scotia.

 According to Winthrop Bell, author of the book, The "Foreign Protestants" and the Settlement of Nova Scotia, "The Schmitt family Bible had originally been the Bible of Georg Herttel."
 "Johann Michael Schmitt [who married Georg Herttel’s widow] not only recorded births, marriages, and deaths, but also, in the blank pages provided in the volume, wrote some memoranda about ‘Noteworthy Occurrences.’ . . . .
 In 1954 [the Bible] was located, and ultimately obtained by a descendant of Johann Michael Schmitt, and its manuscript records made available again to students of Nova Scotia history by its present owner."
 Bell goes on to say that the owner, Mr. Kenneth Burgess of Chicago presented a set of photostatic copies to Mr. Bell, and to the Provincial Archives of Nova Scotia [PANS] in Halifax.
 In 1956 Mr. Burgess issued a translation in a privately printed book, Colonists of New England and Nova Scotia--Burgess and Heckman Families.
 Bell used the information in the Bible to make notes on the family, and quoted from it several times in the writing of his book.
-For a transcript of the "diary", please see Nancy Shaver's website in the Links section of this page.
+For a transcript of the "diary", click to download the pdf here.

 First Generation